jie-jay/gradle-fat-jar/README.md

 You'll need to tell java where the class is located (by using classpath/cp parameter), and the full class name for your application's main method.

 Please feel free to send pull requests if you find any issue or have recommendation for improving the code.

+# Week 3
+Demo of multi-threaded server using one thread per client/request architecture.
+A quick demo of using the synchronized keyword and a racing/inconsistent state if the thread is not synced between threads.

+# Homework :)
+There are two delibrate common mistakes which should be avoided while doing multi-threaded programming, can you figure them out?
+In the print demo, thread one finishs exection before thread two starts(CPUs are so fast these days).
+Can you implement a version that two threads print interleaving messages?

 ---
 Maintainer: zhao dot j4 at student dot unimelb dot edu dot au